mustpax/sortmybox/Readme.md

 - Sid “This codebase needs more FactoryImpl’s” Yang
 - Kanishka “That should be centered” Maheshwari

-Early testing, design and usability feedback by:
+Design and usability guidance by:

-- Canmert ”Michael Jackson” Koral
+- Canmert “Michael Jackson” Koral

 ### Feedback